What does Chichén Itzá mean? Unveiling the name and history of this Maya wonder

 Temple of the Warriors

 The Temple of the Warriors is flanked to the south and west by columns carved with intricate images of Toltec warriors – denoting the Toltec influence on the site – which belong to the adjoining Group of the Thousand Columns.
-A sculpture of Chacmool, the Maya god of the rain, can be found here.
+A sculpture of Chac Mool, the famous reclining figure with a bowl or plate on its stomach, can be found here.
+Likely used for offerings, it’s a popular symbol in the Yucatan, with replicas often sold in gift shops.

-The ball court is considered the largest in the Americas.
-The ball game played by the Maya resembled modern-day soccer, except that the ball was made of hard rubber and weighed approximately 8lbs (4kg), and it could only be touched with the hips and the thighs.
-Legend has it that one of the teams was sacrificed after the game – although it has yet to be determined whether it was the winning or the losing team.
+One of the main structures at Chichén Itzá is the Gran Juego de Pelota (Great Ball Court).
+This colossal court is the largest of its kind in the Americas, measuring about 554 feet long and 230 feet wide.
+The ball game played here resembled modern-day soccer, except that the ball was made of hard rubber and weighed approximately 8lbs (4kg), and it could only be touched with the hips and the thighs.
+Historians believe that the game was associated with human sacrifice, though they are still unsure whether the winners or losers were chosen for this fate.

 Sacred Cenote